 The term “Asian carps” collectively refers to a group of four species of carps: Bighead, Silver, Grass and Black carps.
 All are members of the cyprinid family, which includes carps and several varieties of minnows.

 To date, there have been a few rare captures of individual Bighead Carp and Grass Carp in the Canadian waters of the Great Lakes.
 Of the Bighead Carp, only three specimens have been collected, all in western Lake Erie, between 2000 and 2003, and are believed to have been intentionally released.
-Of the Grass Carp specimens, there have been approximately 23 single captures since 2012 in the waters or tributaries of Lake Huron, Lake Ontario, and Lake Erie (the most recent in Lake Erie in 2016).
-Of those tested nine were found to be “diploid”, or fertile.
+Of the Grass Carp specimens, there have been approximately 23 single captures since 2012 in the waters or tributaries of Lake Huron, Lake Ontario, and Lake Erie (the most recent in Lake Erie in 2018).
+Of those captured fish, most were found to be infertile, or “triploid”.
 It is likely that the fish caught were escapees from areas where populations were being used for aquatic plant control, or live releases.
 No Silver Carp or Black Carp have been found in the Great Lakes.

 Recently, juvenile Grass Carp caught in the Sandusky River in Ohio, which empties into Lake Erie, were found to have been produced by natural reproduction.
-There is as yet no evidence of an established population, and monitoring continues.
+There is as yet no evidence of an established population in Canadian waters, and surveillance continues.